What is an Insurance Adjuster, Examiner, or Investigator?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 311,100 jobs for Insurance Adjuster, Examiner, or Investigator in 2016.
+In 2016, there was an estimated number of 311,100 jobs in the United States for Insurance Adjuster, Examiner, or Investigator.
 There is little to no growth in job opportunities for Insurance Adjuster, Examiner, or Investigator.
-The BLS estimates 24,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 24,500 job openings in this field each year.

 The states with the most job growth for Insurance Adjuster, Examiner, or Investigator are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, District of Columbia, or Mississippi.
 These states have the worst job growth for this type of profession.